keymanapp/keyboards/release/itrans/itrans_devanagari_sanskrit_pre_vedic/README.md

 Pre-Vedic Sanskrit Devanagari Phonetic (ITRANS) keyboard is Sanskrit devanAgarI input method by a modified version of ITRANS and Harvard-Kyoto transliteration systems with the following special features:

-- reliance on reconstructed vedic pronunciation ai=ए, Ai=ऐ, au=ओ, Au=औ.
+- greater reliance on reconstructed early vedic pronunciation (details and demo [here](https://vishvAsa.github.io/sanskrit/registers/early-vedic))
+  - ai=ए, Ai=ऐ, au=ओ, Au=औ.
   - emphasis on the udAtta accent instead of svarita.
 - allow input of hrasva ऎ and ऒ.
+- support for common dravidian sounds (useful for maNipravALa).

 You can use all the standard ITRANS key sequences plus key sequences such as the below.